- What trademarks are and are not, such as comparisons to other types of IP (like copyrights).

 2. Consult a Trademark Attorney

-Prior to filing your trademark application, it is possible you may have additional questions about the filing process.
+Prior to filing your trademark application, you may have additional questions about the filing process.

 Rather than attempt to DIY the process on your own, seek out the help of a trademark attorney.
-They may answer any questions you have about filing a trademark application and assist you so that you do not make any mistakes regarding your specific situation.
+They can answer any questions you have about filing a trademark application and assist you so that you don’t make any mistakes.

 3. File a Trademark Application